d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 In order to know which functions and classes can be called in a module, we invoke the `dir` function.
-For instance, we can query all properties in the module to generate random numbers:
+For instance, we can query all properties in the module for generating random numbers:

 ```{.python .input  n=1}
 from mxnet import np